Bounteous17/warthog-load-testing/README.md

 - We assume that the contributors of this tool are not responsible for the damage that some users may cause to external systems that are not authorized to be tested by them.

+## Considerations

+- Since Jest v29 does [not support ECMAScript modules natively](https://jestjs.io/docs/ecmascript-modules) yet and for avoiding to use of external compilers for module-type transformations like [Babel](https://babeljs.io/) the application code must remain using CommonJS modules.

 ## Contribute

 If you want to contribute or help with the development of Warthog, start by reading `CONTRIBUTING.md`.